Humanities Building, Room 114

 - Senior Capstone: AMST 400 - Senior Seminar.

 Note: These four courses should be taken in sequential order.
 In rare cases, two courses might be taken in the same semester (for example, Junior Seminar and Methods).
 However, because the learning is cumulative, we discourage taking these in non-sequential order, or pushing them to the end of a student's academic plan.

 - Content Courses.
 In addition to the four required courses, the major plan will include six (6) electives.
 These courses may include cross-listed courses, or a maximum of four credits earned from a Study Away/Study Abroad program.

 - Internships.
 In addition to the ten (10) courses, the American Studies major also requires at least two (2) credits in an off-campus internship.
-Internship placements must be meaningful, relevant and connected in some way to cousrework in the major.
+Internship placements must be meaningful, relevant and connected in some way to coursework in the major.
 Both graded and pass-fail internships are acceptable.

 Other Elements of the Major

 - Majors are encouraged to take at least one international and/or diasporic course.